‘Survival mode’: Inflation falls hardest on low-income Americans

 An earlier Bureau of Labor Statistics analysis found that between 2003 and 2018, inflation was consistently higher for the lowest-income households.
 Over that time, economists Anya Stockburger and Josh Klick found, textbooks, beef, car insurance and rent pushed price growth higher for lower earners.

-In Los Angeles, Jorge Nuñez saw these spending differences firsthand while cleaning laundry at the landmark Chateau Marmont, where rooms run between $500 and $1,000 a night.
+In Los Angeles, Jorge Nuñez saw these spending differences firsthand while cleaning laundry at the landmark Chateau Marmont, where rooms cost hundreds of dollars per night.
 Nuñez sends money home to family in Honduras and to others in the United States, so he always worked a second job elsewhere as a handyman, warehouse staffer or busboy to make ends meet.

 Nuñez was making $18 an hour when he was laid off in the spring of 2020.
 He dug into his 401(k) and took out a $30,000 loan to cover expenses.
 But it wasn’t enough to cover all his family’s needs as prices rose.
 So he kept cutting back.
 He switched to a cheaper phone plan and sold his family’s second car.
 When he got a job stocking items at Curacao, a popular department store, he walked to work.